 From an earthship in New Mexico to an underground hygge in Washington, and all the wooded cabins, yurts, and tree houses in between, you're going to want to book these Airbnbs ASAP.

-This quirky city-side retreat once served as a home for horses, but the 19th century structure has since been revamped with a cozy industrial-chic interior that sleeps three.
+This quirky city-side retreat once served as a home for horses, but the 19th-century structure has since been revamped with a cozy industrial-chic interior that sleeps three.
 Laze the day away on the outdoor hammock or take a dip in the hot tub, and when you're ready to explore, plenty of restaurants and craft breweries are just a short walk away.
-Available dates through 2018 are already sparse, but if you do find an opening, fares start at $133 a night.
+If you do find an opening, fares start at $133 a night.

 If you're looking for the ultimate beach retreat, this Bethany Beach condo for two might pique your interest.
 Located in a resort community, amenities like tennis courts, pools, beach, and shuttle service to and from the beach are all available for your use.
 Rates start at $110 per night.